carstein/carstein.github.io/_posts/2021-03-17-build-your-own-fuzzer-5.md

 }
 ```

 Basically samples from the corpus mutate themselves and create new copies inside `samples` container.
-Thanks to that we can implement `Sample` [trait](https://doc.rust-lang.org/book/ch10-02-traits.html) and mutate various kinds of samples with unique strategies like for example grammar driven one.
+Thanks to that we can later implement appropriate [trait](https://doc.rust-lang.org/book/ch10-02-traits.html) and mutate various kinds of samples with unique strategies like for example grammar driven one.

 Speaking about mutation strategy of a `Sample`: